webplatform/docs/tutorials/using_specific_list_styles/index.md

 |Editorial notes=Needs screenshots, fix broken links
 |Checked_Out=No
 }}
-{{Byline}}
+{{Byline
+|Name=
+|URL=
+|Published=
+}}
 {{Summary_Section|This article shows the basics of using list-specific CSS to control things like bullet appearance.}}
 {{Tutorial
+|Next_page=
+|Prev_page=
 |Content===Information: Lists==

-If you took the challenge on the [/en-US/docs/CSS/Getting_Started/Content last section], then you saw how you can add content before any element to display it as a list item.

-CSS provides special properties that are designed for lists.
-It is usually more convenient to use these properties whenever you can.
+You may recall from previous articles that you can add content before any element to display it as a list item.
+However, CSS provides special properties that are designed for lists, and it is usually more convenient to use these properties whenever you can.

-To specify the style for a list, use the [list-style] property to specify the type of marker.
+To specify the style for a list, use the [[css/properties/list-style list-style]] property to specify the type of marker.

-The selector in your CSS rule can either select the list item elements (for example, [li], or it can select the parent list element (for example, you can select [ul] so that the list elements inherit the style.
+The selector in your CSS rule can either select the list item elements <code>li</code>, or it can select the parent list element <code>ul</code> so that its list elements inherit the style.

 ===Unordered lists===

 In an ''unordered'' list, each list item is marked in the same way.

-CSS has three types of markers.
-This is how markers are displayed in a browser:
+CSS has three types of bullet markers: <code>disc</code>, <code>circle</code>, and <code>square</code>.

-* <code>disc</code>
-* <code>circle</code>
-* <code>square</code>

 Alternatively, you can specify the URL of an image file for the bullet icon.

-These rules specify different markers for different classes of list item:
+These rules specify different markers for different classes of list items:

 <syntaxhighlight lang="css">li.open {list-style: circle;}
 li.closed {list-style: disc;}</syntaxhighlight>